The Power Behind SCEN

 She graduated from Furman University with a Bachelor of Science in Sustainability Science and a passion for grassroots movements.
 Over the summer of 2018, Sophia conducted research for her senior thesis in Costa Rica, which focused on the challenges of scaling up grassroots conservation programs and mapping partnerships in the area.

-Since graduating in 2019 she interned for Miliken & Company, a diversified industrial manufacturer, her roles included: data visualization, an overhaul of the recycling program at headquarters, and creation of sustainability PowerPoints.
+Since graduating in 2019, she interned for Miliken & Company, a diversified industrial manufacturer.
+Her roles included: data visualization, an overhaul of the recycling program at headquarters, and the creation of sustainability PowerPoints.
 Most recently, she worked with a non-profit located in Greenville, SC on marketing and research projects.
-Recently, Sophia joined SCEN to assist with communications and the new asset mapping project.
+Recently, Sophia joined SCEN as a fellow to assist with communications and the new asset mapping project.